JunoLab/JunoDocs.jl/docs/src/man/remote.md

 Juno can be used for editing and executing code on a remote machine (which might be very useful for computationally expensive tasks or when you want to use hardware not available locally, e.g. GPUs).

-### Prerequisites
+!!! note "Prerequisites"

     The remote machine must have Julia installed and you need to be able to open a ssh connection to it.
 On your local machine you need a working Juno installation as well as [`ftp-remote-edit`](https://github.com/h3imdall/ftp-remote-edit) for editing remote files.

-## Setup
+## Basic setup

 Add a new server in `ftp-remote-edit`'s server browser with the `Ftp Remote Edit: Edit Servers` command:

 ![](../assets/remote3.5.png)